 But as a friend of mine said, when your new home is ready, it will appear.
 And out of the blue, it did.
 I knew from the moment I saw the first photograph that it was where we would live next.
 Before I had walked through the front door or wandered around the beautiful garden.
 Before I knew that the floorplan of this house is exactly as it was in my sketch.

-Now I’m starting to believe that maybe this manifesting thing really does work.
-In my case it took a long time and it didn’t seem to matter that I had some doubts.
+I have come to believe that there is something really helpful about having a clear plan.
+In my case it took a long time to come to fruition and along the way I had some doubts.
 There were times when I worried I wanted too much and days where I put aside dreaming for feeling a great sense of gratitude for the life I already have.
-But I kept at it each year because in my heart, I felt a calling to a life that was different from the one that I have.
+But I kept at it each year because in my heart, I felt called to a life that was different from the one that I am living.

 I’m not sure that mine is the perfect approach, but I invite you to give it a try.
 It worked for me and I’d love it to work for you too.